Secret symbols on Elizabeth's coins

 The participation of assistant Andreas Cavellar in the medal-making process may indicate that more discoveries are expected in the future—unpublished lifetime variants of coins and medals created by the talented Dassier and preserved as copies by his devoted student.

 The mysterious secret signs on ruble coins, associated with the work of Dassier, add an enigmatic aura to the majestic persona of the master.
-Before his departure from Russia, Dassier left behind another intriguing mystery, the solution of which is likely never to be solved.
+Before his departure from Russia, Dassier left behind another intriguing mystery, the solution of which is likely destined never to be solved.
 This secret is surrounded by conjectures and rumors, based on the individual peculiarities of his craftsmanship and style, which continue to attract the attention of collectors and historians.
-Every argument or new specimen merely adds to the mosaic of his life and talents, highlighting his influence on medallic art and enriching the rich legacy left after his short but brilliant stay in Russia.
+Every argument or new specimen merely adds to the mosaic of his life and talents, highlighting his influence on medallic art and enriching the rich legacy left after his short but brilliant sojourn in Russia.
 Each discovery of new variants or interpretations of his works creates momentum for further study of their qualities, historical context, and artistic decisions, so that the eternal mystery accompanying the name of J.A.
 Dassier continues to inspire a new generation of researchers.
 And although his significance as a master at the turn of eras remains undeniable, certain elements of his work are still shrouded in mystery, awaiting their moment of revelation.

 Such a complex task placed Dassier in a difficult position—the renowned master had to use a rather mediocre-quality portrait to satisfy Elizabeth's ambitions.